 Carolyn Major Bisby is a seasoned Airbnb Superhost based out of Phoenix, Arizona who agrees that most cleaning fees are too high.
 She charges just $25 and does all of the cleaning herself.
 We spoke to Bisby and, in conjunction with a little extra digging, determined what exactly it is that you are — or aren’t! — paying for.

 So, what is a “cleaning fee” for Airbnb?

 It’s fairly self-explanatory, but just to review the basics: In every Airbnb listing there is a nightly rate, which includes the cleaning fee divided by the total number of nights of the trip.
 Once a trip is requested, the nightly rate and the cleaning fee are listed separately in the price breakdown.

-The cleaning fee, it goes onto note, is part of the booking total and is not returned to guests at the end of the trip.
+The cleaning fee, it notes, is part of the booking total and is not returned to guests at the end of the trip.

 According to a spokesperson for the platform, “Hosts need to set their own cleaning fees because everyone is in a different position when it comes to cleaning — particularly as some Hosts choose to clean listings themselves to reduce costs, whereas others hire professional cleaners.”

 “Guests also have visibility into the cleaning fees before committing to a stay and therefore can factor the fee into their decision-making,” they added.

 As far as establishing said fee goes, Airbnb’s in-house guide encourages hosts to consider their options first.
 They can, for example, add one flat-rate cleaning fee for all guests, regardless of their length of stay or add a lower cleaning fee for short stays of only one or two nights and keep a flat-rate fee for all other stays.